MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 {{!ECHO}}, including the redundant length prefix.
 In presentation format, the value is encoded in {{!base64=RFC4648}}.

+The value of this parameter and any corresponding ECHOConfig extensions are directed at the outer TLS ClientHello when ECHO is in use.
+This parameter does not affect parameters of the inner TLS ClientHello.
+Thus, changes targeting the inner TLS ClientHello when ECHO is in use SHOULD use other SVCB parameters.

 ## Client behavior {#echo-client-behavior}

 The general client behavior specified in {{client-behavior}} permits clients